Treatments for CSID

 Many Foods Contain Sucrose

 The average American adult consumes about 130 pounds of sugar per year, about 70 pounds of which is sucrose.5 Sucrose can be found in a surprising number of foods.
-Sucrose is the naturally-occurring sugar in many fruits, juices, and some vegetables, and is the sugar often added in baked goods and processed foods.
+Sucrose is the naturally-occurring sugar in many fruits, juices, and some vegetables, and is the sugar often added in baked goods and other processed foods.
 Based on a consumption of 2,000 calories per day, sucrose makes up 10% of the total American diet.5

 Figure 1: Adapted from Treem 2012: J Pediatr Gastroenterol Nutr.4